kenjura/system8/docs/character/powers/thaumaturgist/corpse-explosion.md

 class: Thaumaturgist
 name: Corpse Explosion
 school: Death
-rank: 2
+rank: 3
 type: Assault
 brief: Explode a corpse, possibly triggering other corpses to explode
 ---

-At-will, std, ranged, 2 Mana; targeted corpse or corporeal undead creature explodes.
-The creature suffers heavy internal damage (Con half, if not a corpse), and the same damage explodes in a burst 3 of explosive damage.
+At-will, std, ranged, 2 Vitae; target creature made of flesh explodes (it need not be a corpse).
+The creature suffers heavy internal damage (Con half, if not a corpse), and this reduces them to 0, or if the target was a corpse, their body is obliterated in a burst 3 of explosive damage.

-If the explosion hits another corpse or corporeal undead, it triggers another Corpse Explosion on that target.
-This secondary explosion inflicts half the damage of the explosion that triggered it, and cannot in turn trigger tertiary explosions.

-If the target is an undead minion under your control, you may direct it to fail the saving throw if you desire.
+When this explosive damage strikes a corpse, or inflicts enough damage to reduce the subject to 0, it triggers a Corpse Explosion on that target as well.
+This can cause a cascade of explosions.